dhmspector/ZeitSatTrack/README.md

 ```swift
 let orbitalInfo = satTracker.orbitalInfoForSatelliteNamed("NOAA 18", location: CLLocation(latitude: 37.780129, longitude: -122.392033))
 ```
-Which will return a dictionary containing various orbital parameters that could be useful in visualizing the satellite's path, or locating the satellite visually from the ground.
+which will return a dictionary containing various orbital parameters that could be useful in visualizing the satellite's path, or locating the satellite visually from the ground.

 > *Note*: if the `location` parameter is not supplied it is assumed to be available from the `location` property in the _ZeitSatTrack_ manager.